 FFE’s Talentum flame detectors are the only ones on the market capable of detecting 99% of all types of fires in a single unit.
-This makes them ideal for all types of waste handling facilities – from small, mobile compactors to large recycling facilities such as Winters.
+This makes them ideal for all types of waste handling facilities – from small, mobile compactors to large recycling facilities.

 Every year fire destroys millions of pounds worth of raw material and equipment in the UK.
 According to the UK’s Chief Fire Officer Association, there were 298 fires in 2013, costing the industry untold millions in lost revenue.
 As well as being a danger to workers, fire can also cause extensive damage and financial loss, so its effective control is essential.